EperezOk/amm-contracts/README.md

 For that we need to connect two Exchanges using the Registry.

-For example, if we have an Exchange for DAI / ETH and another one for BTC / ETH and we want to trade DAI / BTC, the DAI / ETH pool has to:
+For example, if we had an Exchange for DAI / ETH and another one for BTC / ETH and we wanted to trade DAI / BTC, the DAI / ETH pool would have to:

 **1.** Change DAI for ETH